Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Proposed Framework and Implementation

 All models were trained, tuned, and evaluated using the attack data ratios in Table~\ref{tab:attack_ratio}.
 The variations reflect controller susceptibility to specific attacks, with vehicles downstream of the attacker (position 2) experiencing higher attack exposure.
+To prevent data leakage from overlapping windows, train/validation/test splits are performed at the \emph{scenario} (trace) level: all windows from a given simulation run appear in exactly one split, ensuring no overlapping or near-duplicate windows cross split boundaries despite the 100$ms$ stride producing windows sharing 9 of 10 timesteps.
+The 100$ms$ stride mirrors the \ac{CAM} dissemination frequency used in simulation; however, since the model consumes only ego-vehicle sensor data, deployment-time inference can operate at the native sensor sampling rate.